 Ralf Funke, Managing Director of Eickhoff Giesserei GmbH, had this to say about the successful course: “We discovered a large number of things during the project, which not only seemed helpful to us, but we also introduced them.
 The issue of MTM was a deliberate major focus so that Mr. Wachholz is not a lone ranger as the project manager, but the other master craftsmen can say: ‘Great – I’m going to get involved too!’ and that worked very well!”

-The scientists at the Institute for Materials Handling, Material Flow and Logistics (fml) at Munich University of
+The Materials Handling, Material Flow and Logistics department (fml) at the Technical University of Munich